w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 # On-premises manual provisioning

-Hardly advisable, if not for small and local tests
+It is hardly advisable, if not for small and local tests

 * **Technical challenges**
   * Installation: how do I set up a new machine?